The average press release gets ignored by 99% of journalists.

 Rather, look for outlets that have engaged and targeted audiences.

-• Check if they’ve published guest posts in the past.
-If yes, how frequently do they publish guest posts vs their own editorial content?
+- Check if they’ve published guest posts in the past.
+If yes, how frequently do they publish guest posts vs their editorial content?

-• If it’s a popular blog, search for them on Facebook Audience Insights.
-See if their audience demographics and interests line up with yours.
+- If it’s a popular blog, search for it on Facebook Audience Insights.
+See if its audience demographics and interests align with yours.

 Finding the Right Content